parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 author's own website.
 First, if true, is this actually beneficial?
 Consider my
 expansion: "*only* what gets measured gets done, and therefore things that are not measured, even if they are important, tend not to get done."
 Second, is this true?
 Maybe.
-It could be a [self-fulfilling prophecy]: an organization could start out with people doing all kinds of important work, measured or not, and a set of leaders could start measuring somethings and rewarding people for improvements on those things.
-Then employees decide that un-measured work is not worth doing and stop it.
+It could be a [self-fulfilling prophecy].
+Consider an organization where people are doing many kinds of important work, measured or not.
+The saying does not apply today.
+A set of leaders start measuring some kinds of work, and rewarding people for improvements on only those kinds of work.
+Soon, employees decide that un-measured work is not worth doing and stop doing it.
+The saying applies now.
 Prophecy fulfilled.
+This situation can happen because people change their behavior when said behavior is measured.

 **Takeaway.** Don't try to appear smart by copying.
 Don't use metrics just because someone supposedly said so.
 Understand where they come from.